usnistgov/fipy/documentation/USAGE.rst

 .. envvar:: FIPY_INLINE

    If present, causes many mathematical operations to be performed in C, rather than Python.
-Requires the :mod:`scipy.weave` package.
+Requires the :mod:`weave` package.

 .. envvar:: FIPY_INLINE_COMMENT

-   If present, causes the addition of a comment showing the Python context that produced a particular piece of :mod:`scipy.weave` C code.
+   If present, causes the addition of a comment showing the Python context that produced a particular piece of :mod:`weave` C code.
 Useful for debugging.

 .. envvar:: FIPY_SOLVERS